edwin-finance/docs/community/community-introduction.md

 ## Community-Driven Development

-Edwin is built by the community, for the community.
+edwin is built by the community, for the community.
 We believe that the future of DeFAI will be shaped by:

 * **Open Source Collaboration**: Everyone can contribute to building the foundation
 * **Collective Innovation**: Community members bringing unique perspectives and ideas